cabo/cbor-numbers/draft-bormann-cbor-numbers.md

 ## Considerations for non-finite numbers and non-numbers

-IEEE754 distinguishes three kinds of floating point data item:
+IEEE754 distinguishes three sets of floating point data item (termed _floating point datum_ in {{IEEE754}}, also simply called _floating point value_ in CBOR-related documents), not all of which are termed *floating point numbers*:

 * finite floating-point number: A finite number that is representable in a floating-point format.
 Note that these further divide into